SFML/SFML-Website/pages/tutorials/3.0/graphics/shader.md

 }
 ```

-Uniforms can be set by the C++ program, using the various overloads of the `setUniform` function in the [`sf::Shader`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Shader.php "sf::Shader documentation") class.
+Uniforms can be set by the C++ program using the various overloads of the `setUniform` function in the [`sf::Shader`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Shader.php "sf::Shader documentation") class.

 ```cpp
 shader.setUniform("myvar", 5.f);